Comparison guide: OpenAPI/Swagger Java client generation

 FeatureSpeakeasyOpenAPI Generator

-Minimum VersionJava 11+ (modern features)Java 8+ (legacy support)
+Minimum versionJava 11+ (modern features)Java 8+ (legacy support)

 Dependencies✅ Minimal dependencies⚠️ Many third-party dependencies

-HTTP ClientNative Java 11 java.net.http⚠️ Third-party OkHttp dependency
+HTTP clientNative Java 11 java.net.http⚠️ Third-party OkHttp dependency

-JSON ProcessingJackson (opens in a new tab) (enterprise-ready, faster)⚠️ Gson (opens in a new tab) (simpler, limited config)
+JSON processingJackson (opens in a new tab) (enterprise-ready, faster)⚠️ Gson (opens in a new tab) (simpler, limited config)

-Builder Pattern✅ Modern builder pattern❌ Traditional setters only
+Builder pattern✅ Modern builder pattern❌ Traditional setters only

-Null Safety✅ Proactive with Optional support❌ Basic retrospective validation
+Null safety✅ Proactive with Optional support❌ Basic retrospective validation

-Retry Support✅ Built-in configurable retries❌ Not supported
+Retry support✅ Built-in configurable retries❌ Not supported

-Documentation✅ Comprehensive with examples⚠️ Basic documentation
+Documentation✅ Comprehensive, with examples⚠️ Basic documentation

-Collections✅ Modern List implementations⚠️ Mix of arrays and lists
+Collections✅ Modern list implementations⚠️ Mix of arrays and lists

-Field Access✅ Encapsulated (getter methods)❌ Direct field access
+Field access✅ Encapsulated (getter methods)❌ Direct field access

-OAuth Support✅ Built-in OAuth 2.0⚠️ Requires additional library
+OAuth support✅ Built-in OAuth 2.0⚠️ Requires additional library

 Pagination✅ Supported❌ Not supported

-Read more about these headline features of Speakeasy-created Java SDKs in the March 2024 release notes (opens in a new tab), or consult the Speakeasy Java SDK documentation.
+Read more about these headline features of Speakeasy-created Java SDKs in the March 2024 release notes, or consult the Speakeasy Java SDK documentation.

-For the detailed technical comparison, read on!
+For a detailed technical comparison, read on!

 Installing the CLIs